MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hotpatch.md

   - A third-party patch management solution.

-### Understanding the patch status for your VM in Azure
+### Understand the patch status for your VM in Azure

-To view the patch status for your VM, browse to the VM Overview in the Azure Portal, under Operations, select **Updates**.
+To view the patch status for your VM, browse to the VM Overview in the Azure portal, under Operations, select **Updates**.
 Under the **Recommended updates** section, you can view the latest patches and Hotpatch status for your VM.